cjacker/opensource-toolchain-8051/README.md

 The usage of emu8051 is very simple, please read the docs or have a try to figure out how to use it.

-Another good choice is `edsim51`, free but not opensource, it is worth a try.
+Another good choice is `edsim51`, free but not opensource, it is also worth a try.

 # Programming

 ## for STC8051 (from STC)

-Every STC MCU have a bootloader(BSL) which support UART programming, as we know **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to use a cable to connect it to PC.
+Every STC MCU have a bootloader(BSL) which support UART programming, as we know **the P3.0 pin is RX and P3.1 pin is TX**, most development board already have a USB to UART chip integrated, you just need to use a USB cable to connect it to Linux PC.

-A close source isp tool for windows named 'STC-ISP' is provided by STCmcu officially.
-It can be run with wine under Linux. you need install wine  and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the COM device can be used by wine and stc-isp to find the USB/UART adaper.
-The STC-ISP tool is useful if you want to adjust some config options not supported by opensource isp tool.
+The official close source isp tool for windows is 'STC-ISP'.
+It can be run with wine under Linux. you need install wine and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the COM device can be used by STC-ISP to find the USB/UART adaper.
+The STC-ISP tool is useful if you want to adjust some config options which not supported by opensource utilities.

 There are 2 opensource STC ISP tool you can use with linux.